 14. Ensure that communication arrangements are clearly understood and that all radios are working.
 RMOs are to be reminded that radio transmission is not a confidential network and therefore sensitive medical information should only be transmitted by telephone (landline or mobile).

 Immediately after the briefing

-15. Ensure that an RMO is available to attend the weighing room to examine any Riders requiring medical clearance
+15. Ensure that a RMO is available to examine any Riders requiring medical clearance

 30 minutes before the time of the first race